So you want to become an infographic design expert? You've come to the right place.

 - Create a grid or wireframe for your infographic design

-- Use the right infographic layout for your data
+- Use the right infographic layout for your data (scroll down for a video guide)

 - Follow data visualization best practices